 The lands in Oregon are most suitable for growing vegetables, in fact, this state is one of the biggest vegetable producing states in the country.
 The most commonly grown vegetables are potatoes, sugar beets, onions, snap beans, green peas, sweet corn, hazelnuts, and hops.
 The most commonly grown fruits are apples, pears, berries, cherries, and plums.
 Generally speaking the best areas for growing crops are in the western parts of the state.
 If you are looking for a state that has a semi-arid or hotter climate then check out Oregon’s neighbor Nevada for more information check out my recent article Off grid living in Nevada ( Silver State ).

-Most of the state is fairly humid and there are no real issues with freshwater, although in the eastern parts of the state where the climate is semi-arid you will have some trouble finding groundwater.
+Most of the state is fairly humid and there are no real issues with freshwater, although in the eastern parts of the state where the climate is semi-arid, you will have some trouble finding groundwater.
 Harvesting rainwater in Oregon is legal, although in some areas there are some restrictions, like how you store the rainwater and how you harvest it, some counties will only allow you to capture rainwater with water barrels.

-Due to its climate, the western part has a significantly higher annual rainfall than in the rest of the state.
+Due to its climate, the western part has significantly higher annual rainfall than the rest of the state.
 On average the yearly rainfall in the western part is around 80″, in the rest of the state the average yearly rainfall is somewhere between 8″-15″.
-The annual snowfall in the western parts are around 50″, and around 20″ in the rest of the state.
+The annual snowfall in the western parts is around 50″, and around 20″ in the rest of the state.
 Mountainous areas can have an average yearly snowfall of 150″-550″.

 Due to the local climate and the many uninhabited areas, Oregon has plenty of animals like the gray wolf, grizzly bear, coyotes, elk, white-tailed deer, American bison, moose, and bighorn sheep among other animals.
 The most common freshwater fish are trout, bass, salmon, crappie, catfish, and mountain whitefish.
-The saltwater fish you can find in this state are pacific cod, pacific mackerel, pacific herring, and sharks.
+The saltwater fish you can find in this state are Pacific cod, pacific mackerel, pacific herring, and sharks.
 You will need a license both for freshwater and saltwater fishing alike, https://www.dfw.state.or.us/online_license_sales/what.asp.

 For the most part, you will not have any problems with road access in Oregon, although the situation will be different in the western parts of the state.
-The western part of the state has a fairly high yearly rainfall and snowfall, which might block some of the roads due to high snowfall or due to a flood.
+The western part of the state has a fairly high yearly rainfall and snowfall, which might block some of the roads due to high snowfall or a flood.

 The price of housing and property is fairly high in Oregon, currently, it is at around 49% higher than the national average.
 These high prices are mostly due to the fact that more and more people are moving to this state from areas like California.
 Although the price of housing and land is high the prices will only go up every year as new people move into this state thus increasing the demand.
 If you want to know the best places to live off the grid in Oregon then check out my recent article Best Places To Live Off The Grid In Oregon ( Top 7 Counties ).

 Oregon’s property tax is around 1.04% which is below the national average of 1.08%.
 Although the property tax is lower than the national average you will still pay more as the price of housing and land is around 49% higher.
-The county with the highest property tax is Wasco County at 1.20%.
+The county with the highest property tax in Wasco County at 1.20%.

 The cost of living in Oregon is above the national average, you will pay around 49% more for housing, and 7% more for transportation.
 On the other hand, you will pay around 12% less for healthcare services and 19% less for utilities.